-Doctor: There's something I'm missing, Martha.
+The Doctor: There's something I'm missing, Martha.
 (She turns to lie face-to-face with him, their eyes inches apart) Something really close, staring me right in the face and I can't see it. (pause) Rose would know.
 That friend of mine, Rose.
 Right now, she'd say exactly the right thing. (flops back over on his back) Still, can't be helped.
 You're a novice, never mind.
 I'll take you back home tomorrow.

-Martha: (hurt and angry) Great!
-(She turns her back on him and blows out the candle)
+Martha: (hurt and angry) Great! (she turns her back on him and blows out the candle)